vagonaizer/2ch-clone/README.md

 # 🍀 Vagonach: 4chan clone

 A lightweight imageboard-style forum built with **Golang**, **PostgreSQL**, and **HTMX**.
 Inspired by classic boards like 2channel and 4chan.
+(WIP)

 ![Header](/images/1.jpg)